sagemath/trac_to_gh/Issue 608.md

 # Issue 608: bug in mobius

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/608

 Original creator: was